 Vegetations are not caused by infection.
-They may be clinically undetectable or become a nidus for infection (leading to infective endocarditis), produce emboli, or impair valvular function.
+They may be clinically undetectable or become a nidus for infection (leading to infective endocarditis), produce emboli, or cause valvular dysfunction.

-In patients with chronic wasting diseases, disseminated intravascular coagulation, mucin-producing metastatic carcinomas (of lung, stomach, or pancreas), or chronic infections (eg, TB, pneumonia, osteomyelitis), large thrombotic vegetations may form on valves and produce significant emboli to the brain, kidneys, spleen, mesentery, extremities, and coronary arteries.
+In patients with chronic wasting diseases, disseminated intravascular coagulation, mucin-producing metastatic carcinomas (eg, of lung, stomach, or pancreas), or chronic infections (eg, tuberculosis, pneumonia, osteomyelitis), large thrombotic vegetations may form on valves and produce significant emboli to the brain, kidneys, spleen, mesentery, extremities, and coronary arteries.
 These vegetations tend to form on congenitally abnormal cardiac valves or those damaged by rheumatic fever.

 Noninfective endocarditis should be suspected when chronically ill patients develop symptoms suggesting arterial embolism.
-Serial blood cultures (see Infective Endocarditis : Identification of organisms) and echocardiography should be done.
+Serial blood cultures and echocardiography should be done.
 Negative blood cultures and the presence of valvular vegetations (but not atrial myxoma) suggest the diagnosis.
 Examination of embolic fragments after embolectomy can help make the diagnosis.

 Differentiation from culture-negative infective endocarditis may be difficult but is important.
 An anticoagulant is often needed in noninfective endocarditis but is contraindicated in infective endocarditis.
 Assays for antinuclear antibodies and antiphospholipid syndrome should be done.

 Treatment consists of anticoagulation with heparin (either intravenous unfractionated or subcutaneous low molecular weight).
-New oral anticoagulants (NOACs) and warfarin are not regarded as effective, although no comparative trials have been undertake in this rare condition..
+New oral anticoagulants (NOACs) and warfarin are not regarded as effective, although no comparative trials have been undertaken in this rare condition.
 Predisposing disorders should be treated whenever possible.